KailasMahavarkar/rustbox/docs/docs/resource-control-usage.md

-# Mini-Isolate Resource Control Examples
+# rustbox Resource Control Examples

 ## Using the New Resource Limit Flags

-The mini-isolate project now supports runtime resource control via command-line flags.
+The rustbox project now supports runtime resource control via command-line flags.
 These flags allow you to override the resource limits configured during isolate initialization.

 ### Available Flags